 There’s a reason why just about every list of tips for natural cleaning products talks about lemons, baking soda, and vinegar.
 This powerful trio can clean just about anything, either on their own or by working together.
 Use them to clean everything from your kitchen sink to your bathroom shower.
-A few examples of how to use them include:
+A few examples of how to use them to make your own cleaning products include:

 - Vinegar + baking soda + hot water = drain unclogger

 - Baking soda + lemon = stain remover (test on an inconspicuous spot first)